madetech/handbook/guides/it/laptop_replacements.md

 # Laptop replacements

 We hold an agreement with our IT supplier, Systemagic, regarding laptop upgrades.
-After 3 years staff will be contacted and offered a replacement laptop.
+After 3 years team members will be contacted and offered a replacement laptop.
 The process is summarised below:

 1. Systemagic will send a quarterly report with anyone coming up to 3 years ownership of the laptop
 2. Systemagic will contact individuals to let them know our policy for renewing laptops is every 3 years and theirs have come up if they'd like a replacement